How can anyone in Maryland think that bats are scary?

 Did you know the Tricolored Bat’s natural predators include many birds of prey, snakes, skunks, other bats, and Northern Leopard Frogs?
 It’s crazy to think of a frog eating a bat, but it shows how tiny these mammals are!

-Related Article: The 10 Types of Frogs in Maryland!
+Related Article: Types of Frogs in Maryland!

 Tricolored Bats used to be considered one of the most common bats around.
-But, unfortunately, their numbers have been decimated by White-nose Syndrome.
+But, unfortunately, their numbers have been decimated by White-nose syndrome.
 It’s thought that 70% of their population has succumbed to this fungal disease.

 #7.
 Northern Long-eared Bat